 - Utility Warehouses

 - Construction Sites

 - Any locations that have signs stating no overnight parking

 These are just a few of the locations that you should avoid when looking for free camping areas.
 I highly recommend you trust your instincts when looking for an overnight camping spot.
 It is always better to play it safe if you get a bad feeling about an area.

 Phone apps are a great way to find free camping while on the road, and there are numerous apps to choose from!
-Here are a few that I highly recommend to use for finding free camping:
+Here are a few of the best apps that I highly recommend for finding free camping: